|photo from "Old Buildings of New York" 1912, copyright expired|

 The three-month lease lasted for years.
 In 1888 the Magazine of American History made note of the prominent neighbors.
 Along with Thurlow Weed, who lived on the opposite side of 12th Street, the magazine listed “General Winfield Scott, a few doors west in Twelfth Street…James Lenox, in Fifth Avenue, near by; Moses H. Grinnell, at the corner of Fourteenth Street and Fifth Avenue; and Jonathan Sturges, Richard M. Blatchford, and Robert H. Mccurdy, in Fourteenth Street, but a few doors from Fifth Avenue.”

 Two years later the Minturn mansion was put on the market.
 Lower Fifth Avenue had, by now, changed.
 Modern mansions of the Gilded Age were being built further up the avenue and commerce was closing in above Washington Square.
-On June 15, 1890 The Times reported “The property at 60 Fifth Avenue, having a frontage of two full lots, was sold for $160,000.
+On June 15, 1890 The New York Times reported “The property at 60 Fifth Avenue, having a frontage of two full lots, was sold for $160,000.
 This price would have been considered very low a few years ago, but since Fifth Avenue below Fourteenth Street is now well out of the line of travel it is quite as good a price as could be expected.”
 The somewhat disappointing sale price would equate to about $4 million today.

 The house became home to newlyweds Harry Le Grand Cannon and the former Elizabeth Mary Thompson of Detroit.
-Their June 9, 1891 wedding was called by The Times “one of the important events of the kind that Summer.”
+Their June 9, 1891 wedding was called by The New York Times “one of the important events of the kind that Summer.”
 The pair would have two children—a boy and a girl.
 The newspaper said that Cannon was “well known as a n artist, and especially so as a clubman.”

 If entertainments in the mansion were understated while the Minturns lived here, they would be far less so now.
 On January 13, 1893 225 guests filled the drawing rooms as Harry Le Grand Cannon hosted a “private salon concert” by the entire Boston Symphony Orchestra.
 It was the second of a series of such events in the house.

-“The large drawing rooms and adjacent halls of the mansion…proved admirably adapted to the large orchestra,” said The Times the following day.
+“The large drawing rooms and adjacent halls of the mansion…proved admirably adapted to the large orchestra,” said The New York Times the following day.
 The guest list included the most elite names in New York society, including “Fish, Havemeyer, Iselin, Kernochan, Sloane, Schuyler, Townsend Vanderbilt, Whitney, Oelrichs, Burden, Alexander, Clews and Mrs. John Minturn.

 The beautiful young Elizabeth would shortly become a widow when Harry died on May 6, 1895.
 Then in 1898 she remarried in Grace Church where “about 100 people, many of them prominent in New York society,” gathered “to witness one of the most fashionable and at the same time one of the most unostentatious church weddings of the year.”

 Elizabeth married the wealthy widower, Theodore Frelinghuysen, Treasurer of the Coats Thread Company.
-“The guests adjourned to the bride’s home, at 60 Fifth Avenue, where Mr. and Mrs. Frelinghuysen will probably live, and a wedding reception took place there,” said The Times.
+“The guests adjourned to the bride’s home, at 60 Fifth Avenue, where Mr. and Mrs. Frelinghuysen will probably live, and a wedding reception took place there,” said The New York Times.

 Despite the changing neighborhood, millionaire Thomas Fortune Ryan purchased the old Minturn house and stable on February 13, 1901.
 Ryan’s unlimited wealth was such that the following year he announced his intentions to built a cathedral in Richmond, Virginia in his wife’s name.
-“In her home at 60 Fifth Avenue last evening, Mrs. Ryan said that work on the cathedral is to be begun soon,” said The Times on October 20, 1902.
+“In her home at 60 Fifth Avenue last evening, Mrs. Ryan said that work on the cathedral is to be begun soon,” said The New York Times on October 20, 1902.

 Ryan was determined that his immediate neighborhood would not fall victim to the rising apartment buildings that were edging up Fifth Avenue.
 He bought up the abutting properties, as well as the old Lenox mansion across the avenue, to protect his investment.
 Ryan’s amassing of real estate around the mansion prompted The New York Times to remark on July 30, 1905, “The prospect that the lower end of Fifth Avenue will keep its present residential character has been greatly improved within the last two or three years.”

 Ryan apparently leased the house to Mrs. George Lovett Kingsland that year.
-The Times noted on January 14, 1906, “Mrs. George Lovett Kingsland…was Miss Helen S. Welles, a sister of Benjamin Wells, and a niece of Mrs Astor.
+The New York Times noted on January 14, 1906, “Mrs. George Lovett Kingsland…was Miss Helen S. Welles, a sister of Benjamin Wells, and a niece of Mrs Astor.
 For some time she has occupied the old Minturn mansion.”

 The Ryan family was back in the house by April 11, 1909 when son Joseph J. Ryan was arrested for speeding.
 “Mr. Ryan was driving a racing machine on Broadway, near Dyckman Street, when arrested.
 He seemed surprised when told he was going nineteen miles an hour when Policeman Echols of the West 152d Street Station arrested him.
 He gave a diamond ring as security for his appearance in court to-day,” reported The New York Times the following day.
 As it turned out, the millionaire’s son did not appear.
 His lawyer claimed that young Ryan was “too ill to appear.”

 That same year Thomas Fortune Ryan shocked members of the Washington Square Association when he gave up on Lower Fifth Avenue.
-He moved his family to No. 858 Fifth Avenue, far uptown.
+He moved his family to 858 Fifth Avenue, far uptown.
 The Ryans held onto the property until April 1915 when it was sold to the 11 West Twelfth Street Company.
 Robert E. Dowling, head of the company, told reporters “the old corner house was being torn down because it was not suitable to the neighborhood and it was a waste to pay taxes on the old building.”

 |The Macmillan Company building survives as the Forbes building today -- from the collection of the New York Public Library|